 Angola started mining diamonds during the Portuguese colonial rule and continued it for several hundred years to come.
 During that time the mined diamonds were traded in the European market by the Portuguese traders.

-In the present time, due to the large deposit of alluvial diamonds and several diamond pipes, Angola has become one of the largest producers of diamond gemstones.
+In the present time, due to the large deposit of alluvial diamonds and several diamond pipes, Angola has become one of the largest producers of diamonds.
 Diamond trading is one of the largest contributors to Angola’s national economy.